Jason-Stan-Lee/NLPDemo/README.md

 # NLPDemo
-A demo for introducing NLP
+A demo for introducing NLP and CreateML